throwrocks/throwrocks.github.io/fm-invoices/03-host-filemaker-server-sample-data.markdown

 ![The Customers API layout](http://throw.rocks/fm-invoices/03_host_sample_data/host_sample_data_03_api_customers_layout.png)

-#### Add the fmphp Extended Privilege
+#### Create the Account

-We're almost ready to test our API.
-Just one more step.
-We need to add the fmphp Extended Privilege to the Privilege Set of the API user that we set in the $config['keys'] variable of our RESTfm.ini.php file.
+Open the FileMaker Security settings and create a new account with the [Data Entry Only] Privilege Set.
+The account name and password has to match the values you set in the RESTfm.ini.php file.

 ```
 $config['keys'] = array (